 All stages involved in the afore-mentioned manufacturing environment are assumed to be mutually independent.
+In order to improve the generality as well as the exactness of our proposed model, we characterize each random variable by its two statistic merits-expected values (or rates) and standard deviations, rather than by making any assumption on their specific theoretical distributions.
 In the event of competition for capacitated resources, orders are served in accordance with the first-come-first-served queuing principle.
 Without loss of generality, we further assume that each individual order contains only one product item, and that the manufacturer is a price taker in either the perfect or the monopolistic competition environment.